2015 REGIONAL TRAINING AT PENN HIGH SCHOOL - FEBRUARY 2015

 PHM Safety Awards and Publications:

-Director of Safety and Student Services Mike Seger will be conducting a national webinar in May for Security Today on critical components for K-12 school safety and security.
+Director of Safety and Student Services Mike Seger conducted a national webinar in May 2014 for Security Today on critical components for K-12 school safety and security.
 In addition, he will be recognized with a Gov30 Security Award from Security Today on May 13 at the Washington Convention Center.
 The Gov30 award recognizes thirty leaders across the country for their contributions to the government security community and the difference they made in securing critical infrastructure, key assets and the homeland.
 Security Today is the industry-leading security products magazine, enewsletter, and website for security dealers, integrators and end-users.
 For more information go to security-today.com

 P-H-M Makes the News in Security Publications – November 2013